CassandreChandelier/TFTP/README.md

 If it is a success, we can establish a connection to the server and it close the socket when the communication is complete.

+## Question 4

+In this question, we add a read request (RRQ) and send it to the server.
+We didn't have enough time to do the next parts.